CONDITIONS AND REGULATION FOR THE HIRE OF ALSAGER CIVIC POLICY

 3.3 The hirer shall not permit the sale or consumption of excisable liquors on the premises without advance formal sanction of the Council which is normally withheld.

 3.4 The hirer shall be responsible for compliance with the requirements of the Premises licence during a function and shall ensure that liquor is not brought into the premises by persons attending the function.

-4. SALE OF NON INTOXICATING REFRESHMENTS
+4. SALE OR CONSUMPTION OF NON INTOXICATING REFRESHMENTS

 4.1 The sale of non-intoxicating refreshments shall be allowed only after written authorisation of the Manager.

 4.2 No refreshments (including soft and alcoholic drinks) are permitted onto the premises unless prior permission has been received from the Civic Manager.

 5.1 The Civic Manager shall be entitled summarily to cancel the hiring without in any way being liable to the Hirer or any other person in respect of any loss, damage or expenses suffered by reason of such stoppage or cancellation due to the following circumstances:

 (a) If the Hirer fails to pay the appropriate charges in accordance with the conditions of payment.

 (b) If at any time prior to the commencement of the function it shall appear to the Civic Manager that the Hirer has made a material omission or mis-statement in the application form.

 (c) In the event of the accommodation being required on the date upon which it has been let to the Hirer for the purposes of a Parliamentary, County, Borough Council Election or Council Function, the Hirer shall be given notice of cancellation as soon as the Civic Manager are aware of the circumstances.